About this site's lack of design: Yes, it's supposed to look this way — I'm helping create a new sandbox theme for WordPress (see it on GitHub).

 cool new features?
 If so, let me know in the comments.

-Comments are closed.
+Comments

-9 comments on “Ridiculously Cool Comment Tools”
+9 responses to “Ridiculously Cool Comment Tools”

 Omniweb (Mac OS X browser) has a fantastic feature to help with small textareas.
 It adds a small button to the top of the scrollbar area, which once clicked, opens up an editor window that you can resize and import text into.
 I love it!